praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes about omitting `MEALTYPE`**
 >
-> - The `MEALTYPE` will be automatically added based on the current time, if it is not explicitly specified based on the following criteria:
+> - The `MEALTYPE` will be automatically added based on the current time if it is not explicitly specified based on the following criteria:
 >   - Breakfast: 6am to 10am
 >   - Lunch: 11am to 2pm
 >   - Dinner: 6pm to 9pm